 In addition to the above named parties, the consent holder must provide notice on their website (in accordance with condition 4.6) of its intention to commence reclamation works at least ten (10) working days prior to the commencement of any reclamation works authorised by this consent, at each of the Sulphur Point and Mount Maunganui construction sites.

-The consent holder shall erect and maintain a prominent sign at the relevant access points to the Port for the duration of works.
-The sign shall clearly display, as a minimum, the following information:
+The consent holder must erect and maintain a prominent sign at the relevant access points to the Port for the duration of works.
+The sign must clearly display, as a minimum, the following information:

 The details of the resource consent and name of the consent holder.